Code-Institute-Submissions/cook-book-13/README.md

 ------------ | -------------
-Logo that links to the home page so users can orientate themselves easily | 1 Clear, consistent hamburger navigation on each page | 2 Explain how to play the game | 1
-Responsive design | 1
+Logo that links to the home page so users can orientate themselves easily | 1 Clear, consistent hamburger navigation on each page | 2 Messaging that clearly communicates the focus of the site  | 1 Responsive design | 1
-Countdown timer | 2
-Flip counter | 2
-Audio queues | 1
-Hide and display text overlays when required | 1
-Card that is being compared stays face up | 3
-Cards which are not a match turn back over | 3
-Matched cards stay face up | 3
-Stop user clicking a third card | 1
-Shuffle cards | 3
-Stop timer when all cards are matched | 1
-Reset cards at the end of the game | 1
 Load jacascript after DOM content is loaded | 1

 Given limited resources, the features that offer the most value at this stage are:

 - Clear, consistent hamburger navigation on each page
-- Explain how to play the game
+- Messaging that clearly communicates the focus of the site
 - Responsive design
-- Countdown timer
-- Hide and display text overlays when required
-- Card that is being compared stays face up
-- Cards which are not a match turn back over
-- Matched cards stay face up
-- Stop user clicking a third card
-- Shuffle cards
-- Stop timer when all cards are matched
-- Reset cards at the end of the game
 - Load jacascript after DOM content is loaded

 The priority is a working card game, any other features will be added at the end if there is time.

 ### The Structure Plane

 As the site will not have a lot of content to begin with a linear narrative will work best.
-The project will consit of two pages, the home page and the game page.
+The site will consit of four pages: Home, Recipes, Reading, Login, Register.

 ### The Skeleton Plane